StateMapper/StateMapper/documentation/guides/INSTALL.md

 ## Requirements

-StateMapper might work just well on any Debian-based system.
-Here are the requirement:
+StateMapper might work just fine on any [Debian-based distribution](https://www.debian.org/derivatives/) (Linux), with the following software requirements:

 * PHP4+ (best PHP7+)
 * MariaDB with its [TokuDB plugin](https://mariadb.com/kb/en/library/tokudb/) (though MySQL may be enough for local development)